Chastity belt (BDSM): Manufacture

 Most modern chastity belt designs are descended from Hal Higginbottom's designs from 1956.
 Sometimes modern Florentine-style belts are described as "Tollyboy-style" or "Tollyboy-type" belts as references to his company's original design.

 Human anatomy varies very widely from person to person and steel belts intended for long-term use are bespoke (custom-made) items.
 The manufacture of such belts, being quite a specific niche, is necessarily a cottage industry.
 Many firms have come and gone over the years.

 In 1969, Time magazine and various newspapers in 1978 ran stories about David Renwick, a British chastity belt maker who claimed to have a thriving business making belts for a worldwide clientele.

-In 1971, the Hugessen firm of Halstead, Essex, that made chastity belts, applied for tax exempt status on the basis that their products were birth control devices.
+In 1971, the Hugessen firm of Halstead, Essex, that made chastity belts, won tax exempt status on the basis that their products were birth control devices.
 In 1974, a story was widely published in magazines and newspapers about the firm's bankruptcy.

 A.L.
-Enterprises, of Las Vegas, Nevada, USA, that sells the CB series of plastic chastity cages, was started by Doris and Frank Miller in the 2000.
+Enterprises, of Las Vegas, US, that sells the CB series of plastic chastity cages, was started by Doris and Frank Miller in the 2000.
 Doris and Frank Miller are considered pioneers in the modern chastity belt.
-They died in 2017.
 The company they founded was sold to investors in 2018.
-World Cage male chastity was founded in 2020 by the Miller's daughter Nikki Yates, the former CEO of A.L.
-Enterprises from 2007-2017.
+World Cage female chastity was founded in 2020 by the Millers' daughter Nikki Yates, the former CEO of A.L.
+Enterprises from 2007 to 2017.

-Although no reliable statistics are available on the use of chastity belts, anecdotal reports from manufacturers suggest that most belts sold in Europe and the U.S. are for men, and that of the female belts ordered, relatively few are used as rape prevention devices.
+Although no reliable statistics are available on the use of chastity belts, anecdotal reports from manufacturers suggest that most belts sold in Europe and the U.S. are for women, and that of the male belts ordered, relatively few are used as rape prevention devices.

 Erotica

 Chastity belts have made appearances in erotica.
-Esar Levine's 1931 Chastity Belts: An Illustrated History of the Bridling of Women compiled erotica of women in chastity belts, with commentary.
+Esar Levine's 1931 Chastity Belts: An Illustrated History of the Bridling of Women compiled erotica of men in chastity belts, with commentary.
 Contemporary websites such as Literotica and SmutMD have hundreds of eroticas written by amateur writers about both male and female chastity.